 Take a step ahead and allocate cost by the hour and time spent on the task.
 Gantt chart online tool control will immediately calculate project cost.
 Our intuitive software allows you to track and control expenses within budget.

 Gantt chart offers a critical path check functionality to guide and alert project owners of tasks critical to project success.
 When projects have a lot of activities with various dependencies, the critical path can be a huge help in defining tasks that have the greatest impact.
 The critical path can shorten project duration by defining the most critical parts of the project plan.

 PlanStreet Gantt chart project management software allows you to manage resources and their workload.
 You can also add resources and give them specific tasks.
 Our simple Gantt chart software updates project schedules acpross the project portfolio and provides centralized access for resource allocation and utilization.

-Tasks within the Gantt chart can often be dependent on other resources before they can begin.
-Assigning Predecessors to tasks is so simple.
-In the task view, you will see a Predecessors tab.
-When a task is dependent on a Predecessor, simply use the + icon in the Predecessors column.
-You can set what type of predecessor you need with this feature.
-Whether the task is FS (Finish-to-Start), SF (Start-to-Finish), FF (Finish-to-Finish), or SS (Start-to-Start), you can see with clarity what needs to happen before and after the task in question.
+When a task is dependent on another task, simply use the + icon in the Predecessors column or drag and drop links in timeline view.
+Whether the task is FS (Finish-to-Start), SF (Start-to-Finish), FF (Finish-to-Finish), or SS (Start-to-Start), you can define what needs to happen before and after the task in question.

 Creating a Gantt Chart in PlanStreet